ESG Data

 • Summarized based on the Environmental Accounting Guidelines - 2005 Edition from the Ministry of the Environment

-Environmental Conservation & Economic Effects
+Environmental Conservation and Economic Effects

 Environmental Conservation Effects Economic Effects